 What is Keflex?

-What is the most important information I should know about Keflex?Do not use Keflex if you are allergic to cephalexin, or to similar antibiotics, such as Ceclor, Ceftin, Cefzil, Duricef, Fortaz, Omnicef, Spectracef, Suprax, and others.
+You should not use Keflex if you are allergic to cephalexin or to similar antibiotics, such as Ceftin, Cefzil, Omnicef, and others.
+Tell your doctor if you are allergic to any drugs, especially penicillins or other antibiotics.

-Before using Keflex, tell your doctor if you are allergic to any drugs (especially penicillins), or if you have kidney or liver disease, a stomach or intestinal disorder such as colitis, diabetes, or if you are malnourished.

 Take this medication for the entire length of time prescribed by your doctor.
 Your symptoms may get better before the infection is completely treated.
 Keflex will not treat a viral infection such as the common cold or flu.